 Emergency room physicians can perform ear foreign body removal, anal foreign body removal, vaginal foreign body removal and nose foreign body removal.
 These can cause intense pain.
 If you need foreign bodies retrieved from these areas, your best option is to visit the nearest emergency room

 When to Visit the Emergency Room for Foreign Body Removal

 If you or your child are unable to breath normally or are experiencing pain or irritation from a foreign body, you may need to visit an emergency room and have an ER trained doctor take a look at your situation.
 Come and see us at SignatureCare Emergency Center if:

 - The foreign body is restricting the airway

 - The foreign body is stuck in the eye or is very sharp

-- A child is choking, is turning blue or cannot breathe
+- A child is choking, is turning blue, or cannot breathe

-If you need 24 hour emergency medical care for a foreign body removal, visit one of our emergency room locations.
-We have medical professionals available 24/7 who can examine and remove the item so that you can be comfortable once again.
+If you need 24-hour emergency care for a foreign body removal, visit one of our emergency room locations.
+We have board-certified physicians at all our emergency room locations 24/7 who can examine and remove any foreign objects from your body so that you can be comfortable once again.

 Schedule an emergency room appointment with us.